fdiaz/NSCoderMexico-2021/README.md

-# NSCoderMexico-2021
+# NSCoder México 2021

-Scripting in Swift talk - NSCoder Mexico 2021
+This project was presented as a demo for the NSCoder Mexico meetup in [March 20, 2021](https://www.meetup.com/NSCoderMexico/events/276852837).